African humid period: Humans of the Sahara

-Conditions and resources were ripe for first hunter-gatherers, fishermen and, later, pastoralists; the exact chronology - when humans returned in the Sahara after the onset of the AHP - is disputed.
+Conditions and resources were ripe for first hunter-gatherers, fishermen and, later, pastoralists; the exact chronology – when humans returned in the Sahara after the onset of the AHP – is disputed.
 They may have come either from the north (Maghreb or Cyrenaica) where the Capsian culture was located, the south (Sub-Saharan Africa), or the east (Nile Valley).
-The human population in the Sahara increased at the beginning of the AHP.
+The human population in the Sahara rapidly increased during the AHP, interrupted by a brief decline between 7,600 and 6,700 years ago.
 Traces of human activity have been found in the Acacus Mountains where caves and rock shelters were used as basecamps for humans, such as the Uan Afuda cave and the Uan Tabu and Takarkori rock shelters.
 The first occupation in Takarkori took place between 10,000 and 9,000 years ago; about five millennia of human cultural evolution are recorded there.
 At Gobero in the Ténéré desert a cemetery has been found, which has been used to reconstruct the lifestyle of these former inhabitants of the Sahara, and at Lake Ptolemy in Nubia humans settled close to the lake shore, using its resources and perhaps even engaging in leisure activities.
 At that time, many humans appear to have depended on water-bound resources, seeing as many of the tools left by the early humans are associated with fishery; hence this culture is also known as "aqualithic" although substantial differences between the cultures of various places have been found.
 The greening of the Sahara led to a demographic expansion and especially in the Eastern Sahara human occupancy coincides with the AHP.
-Conversely occupation decreased along the Nile valley, perhaps due to the expansion of wetlands there and frequent large-scale flooding of the Nile delta.
+Conversely occupation decreased along the Nile valley, as it became inhospitable to human settlement due to flooding extending to the Nile delta.
+Humans moved into the Sudanese segment of the Nile valley only by about 11,000 years ago.